Sulejów – Cistercian Abbey

 In the thirteenth century, the development of the monastery was hindered by frequent Mongol invasions, so the foundation was surrounded by wooden and earth fortifications, and from the end of the fifteenth century, years of work began on erecting stone fortifications.
 The Mongol invasion of 1259 especially brought destruction, while the impulse to expand the fortifications could have been the destruction of the abbey by nomads in 1431, Tatar raid of 1502 on nearby Opatów and the general fear of the Turkish invasion widespread in Central and Eastern Europe during this period.

 The monastery supported Władysław I the Elbow-high’s fight with the Czechs, so the prince took special care to the Cistercians, giving them numerous privileges.
-In 1318, the convent of nobility and knights held at monastery, in which the “Suplex of Sulejów” was proclaimed, asking the pope for the crown to the Władysław.
+In 1318, the council nobility and knights held at monastery, in which the “Suplex of Sulejów” was proclaimed, asking the pope for the crown to the Władysław.
 During the reign of king Casimir the Great in the abbey were congresses, four times also visited here king Władysław Jagiełło in the 15th century.
 Legend tells that knights heading for Grunwald battle sharpened swords on the columns of the church portal.

 At the turn of the 15th and 16th centuries, during the rule of the eminent abbot Salomon (1499-1543), Sulejów was expanded and enlarged, both with new monastery ranges and brick fortifications.